Costa Rica sloth

 D included

 We meet in the late afternoon at San José airport.
 An hour’s road transfer takes us to our 4 star hotel, set in tropical gardens featuring a wide range of native Costa Rican trees and flowers with attendant hummingbirds.
+As with all our accommodations, this hotel is privately owned and operated with the attendant high standards of service and supervision.

 DAY 2